wookie-fatcat/agility/README.md

 no warranty is provided under the terms of the license: you use Agility entirely at your own risk.

-However, I use the exact same software myself 24 X 7 to manage my own Solar system, so I believe it should be safe and reliable for others to use.
+However, I use the exact same software myself 24 X 7 to manage my own Solar system, so I believe it should be safe and reliable for others to use, provided it is set up and used correctly.

 ## Technical Support